miguelcor263/HackUDC/README.md

 ---

 ## 📜 What license does it have?
-This project is under free license.
-You can use it, modify it and distribute it freely, as long as you give credits to the original developers.
+This project is under apache 2.0 license.
+You can find more information in the [LICENSE] (https://github.com/usuario/repositorio/blob/main/archivo.md) file.

 ---